cladius/agentic-ai/langchain/README.md

 3. Copilot will suggest code file, config and a `requirements.txt` file.
 > Note: This is based on above prompt, files or structure can be different

+**Prompting guideline**
+- Always write clear and specific instructions with all required context.
+- In case of complex use case, break down the task and prompt one task at a time.
+- You can also feed the errors to ghcp to fix the errors.

 In case you are stuck or not getting the right response.
 You can checkout the code and config file in the Langchain folder -
 - [chat_terminal.py](chat_terminal.py)
 - [config.py](config.py)